Euphredes/Euphredes/README.txt

 some procedures and plans.
 The first room I'll show you is the most serious.

            Introduction
            ------------

-           Review

-What is it?
-Who is it for?
-Where has it been?
-Where is it going?
-How is it done in two parts?

            Storyline

-Opponent
- Maslow's Pyramid
-Game
- Heist
-Monster
- Penal Colony
-Outward
- Physical Adventure
-Inward
- Obstacle Course

-Maslow tells me the way up is by respecting the Hieracrhcy of Needs he established.
+Maslow tells me the way up in life is by respecting the Hierarchy of Needs he established.
 The bottom level focuses on survival, the middle level focuses on social life, and